intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/open_webui_with_ollama_quickstart.md

-# Run Open WebUI on Linux with Intel GPU
+# Run Open WebUI with Intel GPU

 [Open WebUI](https://github.com/open-webui/open-webui) is a user friendly GUI for running LLM locally; by porting it to [`ipex-llm`](https://github.com/intel-analytics/ipex-llm), users can now easily run LLM in [Open WebUI](https://github.com/open-webui/open-webui) on Intel **GPU** *(e.g., local PC with iGPU, discrete GPU such as Arc, Flex and Max)*.